Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/branching.md

 ---

-name: flow-charts
+name: flow_charts

 # Flow Charts

 ---

-template: flow-charts
+template: flow_charts

 ## Concept

-Understanding the flow of a program's control can be visualized easily with diagrams, irrespective of the programming language and code.
+We can visualize the control flow of a program using `flow diagrams`, irrespective of the programming language and code.

 --

 - Writing code is precarious, laborious, and error-prone.

-- Creating such flow diagrams can help understand and communicate the problem being solved without such burden.
+- Creating flow diagrams can help understand and communicate the problem being solved without such burden.

 --